Simon Baron-Cohen: Career

 Baron-Cohen is professor of developmental psychopathology at the University of Cambridge in the United Kingdom.
 He is the director of the university's Autism Research Centre and a Fellow of Trinity College.

-Baron-Cohen is a Fellow of the British Psychological Society (BPS), the British Academy, the Academy of Medical Sciences, the Royal Society of Medicine and the Association for Psychological Science.
+He is a Fellow of the British Psychological Society (BPS), the British Academy, the Academy of Medical Sciences, the Royal Society of Medicine, the International Society for Autism Research and the Association for Psychological Science.
 He is a BPS Chartered Psychologist and a Senior Investigator at the National Institute for Health and Care Research (NIHR).

 Baron-Cohen serves as vice-president of the National Autistic Society (UK), and was the 2012 chair of the National Institute for Health and Care Excellence (NICE) Guideline Development Group for adults with autism.
 He has served as vice-president and president of the International Society for Autism Research (INSAR).
 Baron-Cohen was the founding co-editor-in-chief of the journal Molecular Autism.

-Baron-Cohen was the chair of the Psychology Section of the British Academy.
-He is also a clinical psychologist who created the first diagnosis clinic in the UK for late autism diagnosis in adults.
+He was the chair of the Psychology Section of the British Academy.
+As a clinical psychologist he created the first clinic in the UK for late adult autism diagnosis.

-Baron-Cohen gave the keynote lecture on the topic of Autism and Human Rights at the United Nations on World Autism Awareness Day in 2017.
+Baron-Cohen gave the keynote lecture on the topic of "Autism and Human Rights" at the United Nations on World Autism Awareness Day in 2017.

+In August 2026 he asked for his name to be removed from an open letter from the Good Law Project, which had been published in support of Professor Jason Arday.
+Following Arday's death, speaking to the BBC, Baron-Cohen said he had spoken to Arday on the morning of his death, saying, "He has experienced what he described as a campaign against him, for the last three years...
+The personal attacks on him have been so immense."